Cook County To Open Appointments For 25,000 First-Dose Vaccinations On Sunday

 CHICAGO (CBS) — Appointments for 25,000 first-dose COVID-19 vaccinations will be available in Cook County on Sunday.

-Cook County Health will release the 25,000 doses of Pfizer vaccine for appointments at four suburban mass vaccination sites:READ MORE: Loyola Loses To Oregon State 65-58
+Cook County Health will release the 25,000 doses of Pfizer vaccine for appointments at four suburban mass vaccination sites:READ MORE: Ed's Driveway: Volkswagen Atlas

 - Triton College, 2000 5th Ave, River Grove, IL